 Starting the upload

 When all filenames and languages look correct, adjust the upload settings and click Import the files.
 The upload process will be performed in the background so you may navigate to another page.
-To view the status of your upload click More > Activity:
+To view the status of your upload click More > Activity in the main menu.

 Active processes tab lists all the currently running imports and other jobs.
 You may cancel the process by clicking the Cancel button.